Eberhard von Boremski: World War II

 World War II in Europe had begun on Friday 1 September 1939 when German forces invaded Poland.
 On 28 March 1940, III.
 Gruppe of JG 3 was considered operationally ready and transferred to Detmold Airfield where it was tasked with defending Germany's western border during the "Phoney War".
 On 10 April, the Gruppe relocated to Hopsten Airfield.
 In preparation for the Battle of France, III.
 Gruppe was subordinated to Luftflotte 2, supporting Army Group Bs attack into the Netherlands.
 Boremski claimed his first aerial victory on 29 May during the Battle of Dunkirk when he shot down a Royal Air Force (RAF) Supermarine Spitfire fighter on an early evening mission to the combat area.
 On 5 June, German forced launched Fall Rot (Case Red), the second phase of the conquest of France.
 Two days later, III.
 Gruppe fought in the vicinity of Beauvais where Boremski claimed a French Bréguet 693 ground-attack aircraft shot down.
 Following the Armistice of 22 June 1940, III.
 Gruppe was ordered to Dieppe on 29 June where the unit was tasked with patrolling the French coast at the English Channel.

 On 30 June, III.
 Gruppe flew two fighter intercept missions against RAF forces attacking various targets near Lille.
 Defending against these attacks, Boremski, flying with 7.
 Staffel, claimed a Hawker Hurricane fighter shot down which was not confirmed.
 On 1 September, during the Battle of Britain, command of III.
 Gruppe was transferred to Hauptmann Wilhelm Balthasar when the former commander Kienitz had fallen ill.
 Boremski shot down the Bristol Blenheim bomber T1794 of No. 139 Squadron RAF on 24 September 1940.
 The Blenheim was on a mission against E-boats and fell into the English Channel.
 Squadron Leader M. F. Hendry, Sergeant P. M. Davidson and Sergeant V. Arrowsmith were killed in action.
 On 15 February 1941, III.
 Gruppe was ordered to Gütersloh Airfield in Germany for a period of rest and replenishment.
 At Gütersloh, the Gruppe received a full complement of the then new Bf 109 F-2 variant.
 On 3 May, III.
 Gruppe moved back to the English Channel front where it was based at Lillers.
 There, Boremski claimed his last aerial victory over the RAF on 25 May 1941.
 On 9 June, III.
-Gruppe was withdrawn from the west and ordered to transfer to Breslau-Gandau, the present day Wrocław–Copernicus Airport in Poland.
+Gruppe was withdrawn from the west and ordered to transfer to Breslau-Gandau, now known as 'Wrocław Airport' in Poland.